- the 4 Rules of Introduction Emails

-Here’s a universal truth: Smart people WANT to meet with smart people.
+Here’s a universal truth: Smart people WANT to meet with other smart people.

-- Ask worthless questions (“Dear Ramit, what should I do with my money?”
-Uh….read the last 12 years of my site or my New York Times best-selling book?)
+- Ask worthless questions.
+Example: “Dear Ramit, what should I do with my money?”
+Uh….read the last 12 years of my site or my New York Times best-selling book?

-- Ramble (“Hi I’m blah blah and I’m really interested in blah blah and once when I was a kid we went to the park and blah blah and…well I guess this got really long, so…yeah.
-Thanks for reading.”)
+- Ramble.
+Example: “Hi I’m blah blah and I’m really interested in blah blah and once when I was a kid we went to the park and blah blah and…well, I guess this got really long, so…yeah.
+Thanks for reading.”

-- Only talk about themselves (Hi Mr. Senior Exec at a Fortune 100 company, let me tell you about my background, what I studied in school, what I’m interested in….”)
+- Only talk about themselves.
+Example: “Hi Mr. Senior Exec at a Fortune 100 company, let me tell you about my background, what I studied in school, what I’m interested in….”

 So let’s talk about what makes a great email introduction — the kind that makes someone want to meet you as soon as they can.